CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 ## Prerequisites

-Before we get started, let's make sure you have access to the following site and services:
+Before we get started, let's make sure you have access to the following sites:

 - [Niconico](https://www.nicovideo.jp/)
 - [Youtube](https://www.youtube.com/)